nhanzel/UVSimGUI/README.md

 Once you put in the input, you must press SUBMIT, then RUN again.
 If you only press submit, the program will wait for you to start the program up again.

+## File I/O
+There are three options for File I/O: New, Load, and Save.

+For New, put in the name of the file that you want to make.
+The InputTB will go blank, but you will still have to load with that same file name (it won't automatically save)

+For Load, put in the name of the file that you want to load the input from (make sure it is in the working directory of the project).

+For Save, put in the name of the file that you want to save the input to (make sure it is in the working directory of the project).

+#### When inputting the filename, ONLY put the name of the file, not the file type (i.e. "newFile", not "newFile.txt")